Biological Pest Control and Integrated Pest Management

 These mini-wasps are shipped as pre-parasitized fly pupae mixed in a bag containing a small amount of pine shavings as a carrier.
 Upon receipt you can mix the bag’s contents with more shavings so that you may find it easier to treat a larger distribution area.

-In normal stable conditions, with a preference to the dry side, and only if programmed releases are followed, many common species of flies can be adequately controlled with these nocturnal mini-wasps (assuming other tactics are practiced, as mentioned above).
+In normal stable conditions, with a preference for the dry side, and only if programmed releases are followed, these nocturnal mini-wasps can adequately control many common flying insects (assuming other tactics are practiced, as mentioned above).

 The wasps work by laying up to 5 eggs in each fly pupa.
-The wasps’ eggs hatch and the larval offspring consume the host, the developing fly, the pupae, from within (endoparasitism).
-New parasites emerge from the host, instead of a new fly.
-Thus the cycle continues.
+The wasps’ eggs hatch and the larval offspring consume the host, the developing fly, and the pupae from within (endoparasitism).
+New parasites emerge from the host instead of a new fly.
+Thus, the cycle continues.

-Sprinkle the bag’s contents in and around stalls, feeding areas, manure storage sites and, in other, non-livestock worlds, compost piles, refuse disposal sites or landfills, etc. Put them in protected locations (from hooves, rain, etc.).
-They can be also be deposited into hatching stations.
+Sprinkle the bag’s contents in and around stalls, feeding areas, manure storage sites, and, in other non-livestock worlds, compost piles, garbage, refuse disposal sites or landfills, etc. Put them in protected locations (from hooves, rain, etc.).
+They can also be deposited into hatching stations.

 Stables, farms, dairies, kennels, dumps, race tracks, composting areas, etc. Use these wasps anyplace flies are a problem.
-They are used in many situations and we’ve gotten all sorts of positive feedback regarding their efficacy.
+They are used in many situations, and we’ve gotten positive feedback regarding their efficacy.

 Release Rates for Fly Parasites